arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 The function `<ExpObject>.updateDigitalInputs();` updates all the inputs with their current states to prepare them to be read.

-After the Opta® controller is programmed with the example sketch, open the Arduino IDE Serial Monitor and you will see each input state as follows:
+After the Opta™ controller is programmed with the example sketch, open the Arduino IDE Serial Monitor and you will see each input state as follows:

 ```
 Expansion[0]: type DIGITAL [Mechanical], I2C address: 11